Trap, Transport Transplant Permit

 Release Site Inspection: Each release site will be inspected by Texas Parks and Wildlife Department to determine if the native habitat is capable of sustaining additional deer.
 If the release site is operating under the provisions of Level 2 or Level 3 Managed Lands Deer Permits, trapping/release of deer may be approved without an on-site inspection.
 Cooperators receiving Level 2 MLDP must provide at least 3 years of population data and 2 years of harvest data, and meet all other criteria established for releases on Level 3 properties, to conduct releases without site inspections.
 Exemptions to site inspections are not guaranteed.
 Please contact the TPWD Wildlife Biologist who approved your Wildlife Management Plan for details.

-Fees and Amendments: The application processing fee for a Trap, Transport, and Transplant permit is $750 per release site.
-The processing fee for amending an existing permit (e.g., adding trap sites) is $30; however, additional release sites require an additional fee of $750 per release site.
+Fees and Amendments: The application processing fee for a Trap, Transport, and Transplant permit is $750 per release site on each application.
+The processing fee for amending an existing permit (e.g., adding trap sites) is $30; however, additional release sites require an additional fee of $750 per release site on each application.
 Application processing fees are not refundable.

 Reports and Financial Disclosure: A daily log of permitted activities must be maintained by the Supervisory Permittee.
 This log must be made available to Game Wardens upon request.
 A financial disclosure statement must be completed and signed by the owner (or full-time employee) of the trap site, the trapper, and the owner (or full-time employee) of the release site for each trap site/release site combination each time deer are transported.
 This statement must accompany each shipment of deer.
 An activity report which summarizes the relocation operation must be submitted, along with all financial disclosure statements, within 30 days following permit expiration.

-The Application Process: An applicant for a Trap, Transport, and Transplant permit must follow these steps: (1) complete and submit Trap Site and Release Site form(s) to the TPWD Wildlife Biologist by the first business day in January; (2) complete and sign the application; (3) complete CWD testing at each location where deer will be trapped; (4) submit all forms, including copies of CWD test results, and the application processing fee to Texas Parks and Wildlife Department.
+The Application Process: Applications must be completed online in Texas Wildlife Information Management Service (TWIMS).
+An applicant for a Trap, Transport, and Transplant permit must follow these steps: (1) complete and submit a Trap Site and Release Site form(s) in TWIMS to the TPWD Wildlife Biologist by the first business day in January; (2) complete application in TWIMS (including selecting approved trap and release sites; (3) complete CWD testing at each location where deer will be trapped; (4) print complete application from TWIMS and submit all forms, including copies of CWD test results, and the application processing fee to Texas Parks and Wildlife Department.
 Complete applications received by November 15 are guaranteed to be processed within 45 days.

 Please note: Trap Site Form(s) must be completed for each specific location where deer will be trapped (each form must be signed by the landowner or landowner's agent).
 Release Site Form(s) must be completed for each specific location where deer will be released (each form must be signed by the landowner or landowner's agent).
 An approved Texas Parks and Wildlife Department Wildlife Management Plan must be on file for each release site.
 Trap Site and Release Site forms may be approved in the field; contact your TPWD Wildlife Biologist for details.